SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/create-real-time-alert.md

 ---
 id: create-real-time-alert
+title: Create a Real Time Alert
+sidebar_label: Create a Real-Time Alert
+description: Real Time Alerts are scheduled searches that run nearly continuously and inform you in real time when error conditions exist.
 ---

-# Create a Real Time Alert

 Real Time Alerts are scheduled searches that run nearly continuously.
 That means that you're informed in real time when error conditions exist.